Digital Revolution (1990s-present)

 A still from restored version of ‘Lawrence of Arabia’

 In the early 21st century, Sony Pictures Entertainment initiated a meticulous restoration project using advanced digital technology.
 The deteriorated film reels were carefully scanned and digitized at high resolution.
-Digital restoration techniques were then employed to repair scratches, remove dirt and debris, and enhance color and clarity while preserving the authenticity and integrity of the original cinematography.
+Digital restoration techniques were employed to repair scratches, remove dirt, and enhance color and clarity while preserving the authenticity and integrity of the original cinematography.

-Thanks to cost-effective methods, filmmakers now have easy access to filmmaking tools that they can use to learn and experiment with their craft.
+Thanks to cost-effective methods, filmmakers now have easy access to filmmaking tools that they can use.
 They also have opportunities to showcase their work on Video-On-Demand (VOD) platforms such as YouTube and Dailymotion without additional costs.
 Additionally, films can now be distributed and exhibited digitally, reaching global audiences through online platforms and streaming services.
-Although OTT and streaming services are in themselves a major revolution in the world of cinema, we will cover this in a separate topic.
+Although, OTT and streaming services are a major revolution in the world of cinema, we covered this separately.

 Overall, the digital revolution is so far the most significant transformation in the history of cinema.
 This revolution gave rise to independent filmmaking, leading to more unique and diverse stories from around the world.
 Although started in the 1990s, initially only low-budget productions were shot on digital video rather than film stocks.
 This makes ‘Windhorse’ and ‘The Last Broadcast’ among the initial few movies to be completely shot and edited digitally.
 Big-budget productions, however, took their time to let the technology evolve before jumping onto it.
 Today, most of the movies produced are digitally shot and edited.